image

 Percentage of major suppliers that supported improvement plans/corrective actions 100%

-※Number of significant primary suppliers: Number of suppliers identified as having ESG impacts or high business relevance and risk.
+※Number of key primary suppliers: Number of suppliers identified as having ESG impacts or high business relevance and risk.

 Key Suppliers